Azure/azure-sdk-for-go/eng/tools/azperf/cmd/azblob/README.md

 ### Common perf command line options
 These options are available for all perf tests:
 - `-d --duration=10` Number of seconds to run as many operations (the "run" function) as possible.
 Default is 10.
-- `-i --iterations=1` Number of test iterations to run.
-Default is 1.
 - `-w --warm-up=5` Number of seconds to spend warming up the connection before measuring begins.
 Default is 5.
 - `-x --test-proxies` Whether to run the tests against the test proxy server.
 Specfiy the URL(s) for the proxy endpoint(s) (e.g. "https://localhost:5001").
 WARNING: When using with Legacy tests - only HTTPS is supported.